markcmurphy/devdocs-portal/Products.md

 ## Product Metafields

+Metafields are key and value pair intended for programmaticly storing data against a product or other entity.
+Data stored in metafields does not appear in the storefront or the control panel.
+This is useful for when information needs to be passed back and forth between an app and BigCommerce.

 ## Product Reviews

 Product reviews are comments submitted by customers or viewers of your site directly onto the product page.